 The positive side of being an Eternal Child is that they are spontaneous and imaginative, full of hope and energy.
 They are often charming, attractive, and humorous.
-Within the MBTI personality system, Puers and Puellas are likely to be the “P” type, embodying both the best and worst aspects of the trait.
+Within the MBTI personality system, Puers and Puellas are likely to be the “P” type, embodying the trait’s best and worst aspects.

-In a way, the Eternal Child was never given the opportunity to grow up truly.
+In a way, the Eternal Child was never allowed to grow up.
 The family members and relatives may tease them for being ‘free-spirited’, and passion-driven or talk to them in a patronizing way.
-But this isn’t their fault as they were given little responsibilities and accountability.
+But this isn’t their fault, as they were given little responsibilities and accountability.
 Their controlling and engulfing parents may be overprotective of them and give them few opportunities to make their own mistakes and learn and grow from them.

 The Mature one is also often parentified.
-They may be an older sibling (though not always), who has no choice but to step up and fill in the gap left by their vulnerable, irresponsible or incompetent parents.
-Parentification is both instrumental or emotional.
-On the one hand, they have to take care of household chores, and take the younger brothers and sisters to doctors, school, etc. On the other hand, they have to act as tutors and carers to their siblings and as the emotional punchbag, counselors or confidants for their parents.
+They may be an older sibling (though not always) who has no choice but to step up and fill in the gap left by their vulnerable, irresponsible or incompetent parents.
+Parentification is both instrumental and emotional.
+On the one hand, they have to take care of household chores and take the younger brothers and sisters to doctors, school, etc. On the other hand, they have to act as tutors and carers to their siblings and as the emotional punchbag, counselors, or confidants for their parents.

 Being the protective big sister or brother may have won the Mature One praise and recognition, but they also feel trapped in their caretaking responsibilities.
 Everyone in the family has come to depend on their accountability and competence, so they cannot take a break from their role.